yafat/shoppingradarchart/README.md

-please use charts.html.
-Note that the comtent does not contain complete html structure, only necessary contents are included in it.
+please use charts.html. <br />
+Note that the comtent does not contain complete html structure, <br />
+only necessary contents are included in it.